 Applicants must be 501(c)(3) organizations — or be sponsored by charitable, nonprofit organizations — and serve city of Rochester children.

 Application Due Date(s)

-The deadline to submit Letters of Intent is Friday, May 15, 2020.
+The most recent deadline to submit Letters of Intent was May 15, 2020.

 Future opportunities will be announced in our quarterly e-newsletter, Grant Opportunities.
 (Click to subscribe.)

 To begin a new Letter of Intent click here.

 Note: Our application now includes a request for the demographics of applicants; boards and staff.
 Instructions are found in the Attachments section of the online application.
 This information will not be used to determine grant awards.
 Rather, it will be used to provide a snapshot of the diversity within community organizations that have applied for and/or received Community Foundation funding.

 Proposals from selected applicants are due by June 19, 2020.